purton-tech/cloak/www/content/blog/i-built-startup-in-rust/index.md

 An architecture is a long list of decisions that need to be made which trigger a bunch of learning curves for the team.

-An experienced team will be faster as they've hopefully hit a lot of the curves early on.
+An experienced team will be faster as they've hopefully hit a lot of the curves earlier on in their career.

 ### Reusable Learning Curves